 6. Pay Extra on Your Home Loan

 By ridding yourself of all insignificant debt obligations, you now have a lot more funds at your disposal.
-A smart manner to make use of the additional funds is to commit to paying extra on your home loan instalment each month.
-This could reduce your payment term noticeably, depending on how committed you are in settling your home loan.
-Also the amount of interest you pay drops, saving you money long term.
+A smart manner to make use of the additional funds is to commit to paying extra on your home loan installment each month.
+This could reduce your payment term noticeably, depending on how committed you are to settle your home loan.
+Also the amount of interest you pay drops, saving you money long-term.

 7. Open Multiple Savings Accounts

 You save money to accomplish various things and one savings account is not enough.
-Have a savings account for each goal you want to achieve for example, one savings account for that holiday you planning, another to renovate your home and not forgetting the most important savings account: your emergency fund.
+Have savings account for each goal you want to achieve, for example, one saving account for that holiday you planning, another to renovate your home, and not forgetting the most important savings account: your emergency fund.
 This is a useful way to save as it allows you to monitor how you progressed in reaching each goal.
-Set up the amounts you want to deposit into each account depending on whether it is a short or long term goal and the total amount you need for each occasion.
+Set up the amounts you want to deposit into each account depending on whether it is a short or long-term goal and the total amount you need for each occasion.

 8. Save First Then Spend

-We often determine the amount we are able to save by first calculating all our expenses then allocating what is left over to a savings account.
+We often determine the amount we can save by first calculating all our expenses then allocating what is left over to a savings account.
 It should be the other way around, you first need to reserve money for saving before deciding what you should spend your money on.
 Never leave saving as an afterthought, it should be your main concern.

 9. Budget for Saving Money